La Poste (France): After 2005

 La Poste lost its monopoly on postal delivery in 2005.
-Since then, several competing firms have started business in France.
-Most of them only deliver parcels (for example, TNT Express, DHL Express and United Parcel Service) or recorded letters, while mail delivery itself has yet to attract private companies.
-Most of the companies dealing with mail services only operate on a local scale, because they cannot compete with the extremely wide network of offices La Poste enjoys throughout the country.
+Since then, several competing firms have started businesses in France.
+Most of them only deliver parcels (for example, TNT Express, DHL Express and United Parcel Service) or recorded letters, while mail delivery itself could not attract private companies.
+Most of the companies dealing with mail services only operate on a local scale, because they could not compete with the extremely wide network of offices that La Poste enjoyed throughout the country.

 La Poste became a public limited company in 2010.
-Although most of the Western European countries have fully privatised their postal service companies, public opinion in France is largely against such a move.
-A majority of French citizens fear that if La Poste becomes a private company, many post offices would close, rural areas would be neglected and stamps would be more expensive.
-Supporters of privatisation claim that it would help solving the debt (€5.8 billion in 2009) and contain the rise of prices.
+Although most of the Western European countries had fully privatised their postal service companies, public opinion in France was largely against such a move.
+A majority of French citizens feared that if La Poste becomes a private company, many post offices would close, rural areas would be neglected and stamps would be more expensive.
+Supporters of privatisation claimed that it would help solving the debt (€5.8 billion in 2009) and contain the rise of prices.

 In 2013 La Poste invested around €1 billion in renovating post offices, modernising infrastructure and reinforcing its network, along with the purchase of electric delivery vehicles.
 Acquisitions included more Seur franchises in Spain, a 40% stake in Indian parcel firm DTDC and a similar stake in French parcel firm Colizen.
 The company also bought a 66% stake in freight forwarder Tigers.
 Via its joint venture with Swiss Post, Asendia, the Group acquired Pitney Bowes’ international mail business operations in the UK, and a 40% stake in Irish e-commerce firm eShopWorld.

 In December 2016, La Poste launched a regular delivery line by drones to deliver to isolated companies in secluded areas of France.